DanieleVeri/activity_from_sensors/README.md

 ___
 ### 6. AWS deployment

-- training data is stored on amazon S3 file system and accessed directly by TrainingApp
+- training data is stored on Amazon S3 file system and accessed directly by TrainingApp
 - StreamingApp listens on TCP port for files to classify, for this reason `server_stream.py` runs on ec2 istance, serving one or multiple test files to socket
 - classification results can be seen live on port 8888, and are available as `DStream`